Logo

 The most effective security approaches pair AI with human judgment:

-• Design workflows where AI handles volume and pattern recognition
+• Design workflows where AI handles volume and pattern recognition, and humans provide judgment

 Start with controlled implementation:

-• Begin with AI in monitoring mode before enabling automated actions
+• Begin with AI in monitoring mode before enabling automated response actions

 • Create benchmarks against existing security approaches